 I'm a Wellington-born New Zealander at heart, though I left permanently in 2003.
-Since then I have lived in South Korea, India and Singapore, and I now live in Hamburg, Germany with my husband, two kids and two cats.
+Since then I have lived in Jinju, South Korea, Mumbai, India and Singapore, and I now live in Hamburg, Germany with my husband, two kids and two cats.

 As well as working on my second manuscript, I enjoying writing short stories and personal essays about my life as a New Zealander abroad and my mixed race family.
 I am also interested in motherhood and identity.